jazzfan2/crypto/README.md

 	crypto.sh

-you get are prompted to type the content of each cryptogram- or crosswords cell in the right order: a letter character if known, or otherwise a dot ('.') if a cell is still empty.
+you are prompted to type the content of each cryptogram- or crosswords cell in the right order: a letter character if known, or otherwise a dot ('.') if a cell is still empty.

 For instance, typing the query: